 Although the contemporary discussion on virtual reality and virtual spaces has often focused on the solipsistic nature of these digitally mediated worlds, my practice focuses on finding the places where virtual spaces can be used to supplement reality rather than supplant it.
 In my work, this ranges from scientific visualization- which involves giving form to otherwise invisible things and forces- to examining the unique interactive, narrative and expressive potential of 3D animation, novel technologies, and game engines.

-Timothy Arment is an artist, animator, and printmaker living and working in Madison, Wi.
-He has a MFA and MA from the University of Wisconsin in Madison, and a BFA from the University of Alabama in Huntsville.
-Timothy specializes in computer graphics, often combining cutting edge 3D rendering, animation and visual effects with more established artistic media such as Film and Printmaking.
-He is also pretty good at writing in the third person.
+Timothy Arment is an artist, animator, and printmaker living and working in Knoxville, TN.
+He has an MFA from the University of Wisconsin in Madison, and a BFA from the University of Alabama in Huntsville and currently works at the University of Tennessee, Knoxville as a lecturer.
+Timothy specializes in computer graphics, often combining cutting edge 3D rendering, animation and video game design with more established artistic media such as Film and Printmaking.